UPPMAX/uppmax4DL/docs/isolated_envs.md

     - That is,  you cannot load the python module and use the packages therein inside you Conda environment.

 ???
 "Conda channels"
+  - conda-forge
+  - scilifelab-lts
+  - r
+  - main
   - bioconda
-    - biocore
-    - conda-forge
-    - dranew
   - free
-    - main
   - pro
   - qiime2
+  - biocore
-    - r
+  - dranew
   - r2018.11
+  - nvidia
+  - pytorch
-    - scilifelab-lts
+  - anaconda

     You reach them all by loading the conda module.
 You don't have to state the specific channel when using UPPMAX.
 Otherwise you do with `conda -c <channel> ...`